MicrosoftDocs/powerbi-docs/articles/powerbi-service-hyperlinks-in-tables.md

 3. Select **Web URL**.

-4. Publish and open the report in Power BI Service.
+4. [Publish the report from Desktop to Power BI service](https://powerbi.microsoft.com/en-us/documentation/powerbi-learning-4-1-publish-reports.md) and open the report in Power BI service.

 5. Add the new column to a table or matrix.